propalparolnapervom/OVERALL/Errors_base/ERRORS.md

 #Kubernetes#

-User tries to get Kubernetes pods while he is working in the L office (so no VPN is in use).
+User tries to get Kubernetes pods.

 **What**